 Vintry & Mercer

 London’s shape-sorter skyline is fabulously configured from the Mercer Roof Terrace at City stay Vintry & Mercer, with a clear eyeline over the Shard, St Paul’s and more beloved landmarks.
-But this glazed eatery has something for a rainy day too, thanks to executive chef Sam Dunleavy’s elevated Brit menu of Cornish crab cakes, crumpets piled with beef-fillet tartare, wagyu burger with Somerset brie and bacon jam, and nursery puddings.
+But this glazed eatery has something for a rainy day, too, thanks to executive chef Sam Dunleavy’s elevated Brit menu of Cornish crab cakes, truffle-laced Hereford beef-fillet tartare, juicy Cornish red chicken (also with truffle), and nursery puddings.

-Signature dish Go for the 28-day-aged Hereford sirloin and load up on sides: Keen’s cheddar-enhanced leek gratin, roasted carrots in anis butter, heritage tomato salad…
+Signature dish Go for the 28-day-aged sirloin and load up on sides: Keen’s cheddar-enhanced leek gratin, tenderstem broccoli in parmesan, heritage tomato salad…

 Top tip Come winter, you can still admire the view from a cosy igloo.